firehol/blocklist-ipsets/README-EDIT.md

 ### Level 1 - Basic

-These are the ones I install on all my firewalls. **Level 1** provides basic security against the most well known attackers, with the minimum of false positives.
+These are the ones I trust. **Level 1** provides basic security against the most well known attackers, with the minimum of false positives.

 1. **Abuse.ch** lists `feodo`, `palevo`, `sslbl`, `zeus`, `zeus_badips`